resim-ai/open-core/docs/resim/metrics/metric_types.md

 - `importance: MetricImportance` - An overall importance (e.g. CRITICAL, HIGH, LOW, ZERO).
 - `should_display: bool` - A bool representing whether this should be displayed in the UI.
 - `blocking: bool` - A bool representing whether this metric failing should block the overall metrics run from passing.
 NB: This will likely be deprecated shortly.
+- `order: float` - A float representing the order in which this metric should be displayed within the context of any analsis pages on the ReSim app.
+If explicitly set (even as 0), the implied order semantics are via '<' and alphabetically if '=='.
+If not explicitly set, it is assumed to be greater than MAX_FLOAT and, therefore, ordered after any set fields.

 ### Grouped data support